 Accepting hits and really hitting others may be normal in a brawl, but certainly not normal in traditional kungfu sparring.
 A kungfu exponent is expected to effectively defend against all hits, and if during sparring practice his partner could not defend against his attacks, he should merely touch his partner and not actually hitting.

 Even in a real fight, he should avoid hurting an opponent unnecessarily.
 This is known in kungfu culture as “dim tou wai chi” (in Cantonese).
 It means in sparring or a real fight, you merely touch your partner or opponent, not really hurting him.

 In the past when a master touched another master in a match, the latter would withdraw and gracefully acknowledge defeat.
-Sometimes he might kneel down and prostrate, and thanked the victorious master for sparring his life — in Cantonese it would sound something like: thor cheah si fu sau ha lau cheng, which means “Thank you, master, for showing mercy under your hands.”
+Sometimes he might kneel down and prostrate, and thanked the victorious master for sparring his life — in Cantonese it would sound something like: "thor cheah si fu sau ha lau cheng", which means "Thank you, master, for showing mercy under your hands."
 This is traditional kungfu culture.
-Continueing to brutally strike a helpless opponent, and proudly demonstrating to a maddening crowd how merciless he is, is a culture of barbarians.
+Continuing to brutally strike a helpless opponent, and proudly demonstrating to a maddening crowd how merciless he is, is a culture of barbarians.

 There was no need for a master to strike hard to demonstrate his force.
 It was common knowledge that every master would have trained to be so powerful that he could kill or maim with just one strike.
 Kungfu in the past mainly involved force training, not learning flowery movements for demonstration as is the norm today.